 PGS & PGD

-PGS (pre-implantation genetic screening) involves checking the chromosomes of embryos conceived by IVF or ICSI for common abnormalities.
+Preimplantation genetic screening (PGS) involves checking the chromosomes of embryos conceived by IVF or ICSI for common abnormalities.
 Chromosomal abnormalities are a major cause of the failure of embryos to implant, and of miscarriages.
 They can also cause conditions such as Down’s syndrome.

 PGD can be used to test for virtually any genetic condition where a specific gene is known to cause that condition.